salesforce/CodeT5/README.md

 arguments [here](https://github.com/salesforce/CodeT5/blob/0bf3c0c43e92fcf54d9df68c793ac22f2b60aad4/sh/run_exp.py#L14) or directly customize the [exp_with_args.sh](https://github.com/salesforce/CodeT5/blob/main/sh/exp_with_args.sh) bash file.
 Please refer to the argument flags in [configs.py](https://github.com/salesforce/CodeT5/blob/main/configs.py) for the full available options.
 The saved training curves in `summary_dir` can be visualized using [tensorboard](https://pypi.org/project/tensorboard/).
+Note that we employ one A100 GPU for all fine-tuning experiments.

+### How to fine-tune on your own task and dataset?
+If you want to fine-tune on your dataset, you can add your own task and sub_task in `configs.py` ([here](https://github.com/salesforce/CodeT5/blob/d27512d23ba6130e089e571d8c3e399760db1c31/configs.py#L11)) and add your data path and the function to read in `utils.py` ([here](https://github.com/salesforce/CodeT5/blob/5bb41e21b07fee73f310476a91ded00e385290d7/utils.py#L103) and [here](https://github.com/salesforce/CodeT5/blob/5bb41e21b07fee73f310476a91ded00e385290d7/utils.py#L149)).
+The read function can be implemented in `_utils.py` similar to [this one](https://github.com/salesforce/CodeT5/blob/aaf9c4a920c4986abfd54a74f5456b056b6409e0/_utils.py#L213).
+If your task to add is a generation task, you can simply reuse or customize the `run_gen.py`.
+For understanding tasks, please refer to `run_defect.py` and `run_clone.py`.

 ## Get Involved